openthread/ot-docs/site/en/codelabs/ti-openthread-hardware/index.lab.md

 | Parity       | `None`   |
 | Flow control | `None`   |

-> aside positive
->
-> **Tip (Linux/macOS):** Identify the correct device node by running `ls /dev/ttyACM*` before and after plugging in a board and noting which entry appears.
+**Tip (Linux/macOS):** Identify the correct device node by running `ls /dev/ttyACM*` before and after plugging in a board and noting which entry appears.
 Each LP-EM-CC2745R10-Q1 creates two entries: the lower-numbered port is the XDS110 debug UART and the higher-numbered port is the Application UART.
 For example, if the board creates `/dev/ttyACM0` and `/dev/ttyACM1`, use `/dev/ttyACM1`.

-> aside positive
->
-> **Tip (Windows):** Open Device Manager and look under **Ports (COM & LPT)** for two new COM ports when a board is plugged in.
-The XDS110 debug port typically appears first; use the second (higher-numbered) COM port for the application console.
+**Tip (Windows):** Open Device Manager and look under **Ports (COM & LPT)** for two new COM ports when a board is plugged in.
+The XDS110 debug data port typically appears first, use the second (higher-numbered) COM port for the application console.

 Press **Enter** in the terminal to get an OpenThread CLI prompt (`>`).
 For a full list of available commands, see the [OpenThread CLI Reference](https://openthread.io/reference/cli/commands).
 Verify the FTD is operational: